LB--/Lacewing-Relay/README.md

 Installing
 ==========

-On Windows, use the MSVC project file in the `msvc` directory to build a DLL/LIB.

-On Linux/BSD/OS X/MinGW:
+Linux/BSD/OS X:

     ./configure
+    make
+    make install

+Windows/MSVC: Use the solution in the `msvc` directory to build a DLL/LIB.

+Windows/MinGW:

+    ./configure --disable-spdy
     make
     make install